 PARK HILL: The district awards National Board Certified Teachers with an annual $8,000 stipend for the life of the certificate.
 The district also provides assistance to candidates.

 PARKWAY: The district provides provides financial assistance for National Board candidates.
-The district awards certified NBT a stipend of $3,000 at year for ten years.
+Teachers holding National Board Certification shall receive a $3,000.00 annual stipend for any year in which the certification remains active.

 PATTONVILLE: National Board Certified Teachers receive an annual $1,000 for three years in addition to the support candidates are given throughout their portfolio preparation.